bwkimmel/scala-units/README.md

 -------------------

 Any two units may be multiplied or divided, or exponentiated.
-Compatibility units are required for addition, subtraction, or comparisons.
+Compatibile units are required for addition, subtraction, or comparisons.

     println(km > mile)  // => false